 I received an invitation for the portal and it asked me for the access code but I lost it or forgot it.
 What should I do?

-My child is 12 years old and under, can I obtain the rights to their portal?
+My child is 13 years old, can I obtain the rights to their portal?

 Yes, you can become a proxy, which allows you to take over your child’s portal.
 As their parent/guardian this allows you to have access to their online medical records, request for appointments and request for prescription refill, on their behalf.
 To do this please contact one of our staff.

 I used to have access to my child’s online medical records in the portal but as soon as he/she turned 13 years old, the new medical records were not uploaded or visible to the portal.
 Why aren’t the new medical records showing up in his/her portal?

 Due to the HIPAA policy, parents will no longer have access to their child’s medical record after the age of 13.
 The proxy (parent) will go from having full access to little access.
 By having limited access, the parent will only be able to request for appointments and send a general message on the child’s behalf.
 If a parent wants a copy of the child’s medical record, a form needs to be filled out and turned into our office.
 The form used to request for medical records can be found in the Patient Resources tab.